-Broad explanations covered in Section IV also help to account for the heavy use of the joint stock form for the time period when the PLLC became available.
-Japan's rapid post-WWII growth created opportunities for joint stock enterprises that were able to access external capital markets (Hoshi and Kashyap, 2004).
-A growth in stock ownership by banks, and the connection of corporations through cross-shareholding keiretsu led to biases in the direction of corporate organization.
-Cultural norms favoring joint stock enterprise persisted, while imperfect regulatory boundaries did little to separate small closely-held enterprises from large dispersed ownership firms, meaning more limited substitution between the PLLC and the joint stock form.
-Consequently, attributes of the PLLC appealed mostly to Japanese business owners who had previously chosen to organize as limited and unlimited partnerships.
+Several factors help to account for the heavy use of the joint stock form for the time period when the PLLC became available.
+Japan's rapid post-WWII growth created opportunities for joint stock enterprises that were able to access external capital markets (Hoshi and Kashyap 2004).
+A growth in stock ownership by banks and the connection of corporations through cross-shareholding keiretsu reinforced the corporate organization.
+Cultural norms favoring joint stock enterprise persisted, while imperfect regulatory boundaries did little to separate small closely-held enterprises from large dispersed ownership firms.
+This meant more limited substitution between the PLLC and the joint stock form as the PLLC appealed mostly to Japanese business owners who had previously chosen to organize as limited and unlimited partnerships.